Prior to Looking

 - Is there enough lighting around the lot?

-- Are there working smoke detectors?
+- Are there working smoke detectors in place?

 - Always keep doors and windows closed and locked